Fungal Nail Infection

 In the case of inflammatory skin conditions, once the correct diagnosis has been made, then prescription products can be used.

-The oral tablets have been used for a number of years and many patients have no problems but some patients do experience side effects.
+The oral tablets have been used for a number of years and many patients have no problems, but some patients do experience side effects.
 Such side effects include rashes, altered sensation of taste and liver problems.
-For this reason liver function blood tests have to be done before starting the tablets and every few weeks while taking the tablets to monitor the liver.
+For this reason, liver function blood tests can be done before starting the tablets and every few weeks while taking the tablets to monitor the liver.
 If there is a pre-existing liver problem, or if certain other medications are being taken, then it may not be safe to prescribe Terbinafine.

 What does the nail look like afterwards?